dgarcia360/sphinx-collapse/docs/source/usage.rst

 Usage
 =====

-add the collapse directive in your reStructuredText content.
+Add the collapse directive in your reStructuredText content.
 Here's a basic example:

 .. code-block:: rst